CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Measurable Outcomes (e.g., Improved Grades, Job Placements)

 Past rounds helped thousands boost GPAs with better research.
-Some landed freelance work earning extra cash, or jobs in tech right after graduation.
+Some landed freelance work or tech jobs right after graduation, earning extra cash.
 In remote areas, it narrowed the gap—kids now compete with city students.

 Related Schemes and Resources